What is On-Board Diagnostics

 How Does OBD (On Board Diagnostic) Work?

-OBD is a standardized system, meaning that the same codes are used across different manufacturers and models.
-This standardization makes it easier for mechanics & technicians to diagnose and repair problems in your fleets.
+OBD operates on a standardized system, using uniform codes across various manufacturers and models.
+This standardization simplifies the diagnosis and repair process for mechanics and technicians working on your fleets.

 Benefits of OBD